Making the Perfect Old Fashioneds at home is easier than you think! Here are my quick and easy tips for cocktails at home!

 Optional: Luxardo cherry

-- Start by muddling the water, sugar and bitters together in a heavy bottomed glass until the sugar dissolved.
+- Start by muddling the water, sugar and bitters together in a heavy bottomed glass until the sugar is dissolved.
+Add whiskey and stir again.

 - Next, add ice ball, stir everything together with a swizzle until cold.
 About 30-45 seconds of stirring.